Cherreads

 I quickly finished washing the utensils on my side and washed my hands.

-From personal experience, I knew that saying too much things or trying to cheer her up here wouldn't be good for Tizmilly.
+From personal experience, I knew that saying too much or trying to cheer her up here wouldn't be good for Tizmilly.
 And I also wanted her to solve her problem by herself so that she could grow stronger in the future.
 Both mentally and physically.
+Sometimes comfort was just another cage.

 I lightly tapped her shoulder.

-Tizmilly immediately perked up the moment I mentioned about cookies.
-She stopped getting down over the thought of the Academy and immediately hastened her movement.
+Tizmilly immediately perked up the moment I mentioned cookies.
+She stopped getting down over the thought of the Academy and immediately hastened her movement, soap bubbles flying.

-We then put the utensils back into the cupboard.
+We then put the utensils back into the cupboard, the wood warm from the fireplace.

 The Deep-Lore Delve Festival was waiting for us days later, and once the winter ended, our third year in the Academy would start.